How To Install Eclipse IDE on CentOS 7 / RHEL 7

-Eclipse is not only used for developing Java application, it can be used to develop applications in various programming languages including Ada, C, C++, COBOL, Java, Perl, PHP, Python, R, Ruby (including Ruby on Rails framework), Scala, Clojure, Groovy and Scheme.
-It can also be used to develop packages for the software mathematica.
+Eclipse is not only used for developing Java application.
+It can be used to develop applications in C, C++, COBOL, Java, Perl, PHP, Python, R, Ruby (including Ruby on Rails framework), Scala, Clojure, Groovy, and Scheme.

 Place the following content in the above file.